 To sum up, don’t use the fact that hiring is a bit slower during the summer as an excuse to slack off on your search.
 Put your energy in the right places and you’ll make the most out of this time while still having plenty of summer fun on the side.

-Want to get a head start on your search this summer?
-Join Job Search Summer School to get structure, support, and accountability for your search starting in June 2019!
+Want to get a head start on your search?
+Join Job Search Summer School to get structure, support, and accountability for your search!